Oyster Creek Golf and Country Club| Englewood FL

 "Nature Coast" is another informal, unofficial name for the coastal stretch south to the Tampa/St Petersburg Bay Area.
 Per definition, it includes eight counties, which are Wakulla, Jefferson, Taylor, Dixie, Levey, Citrus, Hernando, and Pasco.

 Marketers invented the name as part of a marketing campaign in the early 1990s.
 Crystal RiverHomosassa, and Homosassa Springs are part of the region.
 Because the visitor will experience pure nature, the name "Nature Coast" is no overstatement.
 Next comes the Sun Coast.
-But that is a joke because there is no particular sunbeam pampering that beach section.
-We don't know who came up with that stupid idea.
+But be aware that that name is a joke because there is no particular sunbeam pampering the beach section.
+We don't know who came up with that stupid idea, but somebody did.

 Sun Coast